HENKLE MIDDLE SCHOOL

 The following are the only state approved excuses for absences from school:

-(2) Illness, health condition or medical appointment (including, but not limited to, medical, counseling, dental or optometry) for the student or person for who the student is legally responsible;
+(1) Illness, health condition or medical appointment (including, but not limited to, medical, counseling, dental, optometry, pregnancy, and in-patient or out-patient treatment for chemical dependency or mental health) for the student or person for whom the student is legally responsible;

-(8) Absence directly related to the student's homeless status;
+(7) Absence directly related to the student's homeless or foster care/dependency status;

 The school principal (or designee) has the authority to determine if an absence meets the above criteria for an excused absence.
 Students are allowed to make up work or tests that take place during excused absences.
 Per state law, all other reasons for an absence from school will be considered unexcused.

 The education and safety of children are our top priorities.
 We will continue our practice of attempting to contact parents/guardians when a child is absent from school.
-If you have concerns about your child’s attendance, please contact the attendance secretary, school principal or assistant principal.
+If you have concerns about your child’s attendance, please contact the attendance secretary or school principal.

 EXCESSIVE ABSENCES, EXCUSED OR UNEXCUSED, CAN RESULT IN LOSS OF CREDIT FOR THE CLASS.
 See classroom procedures for individual teacher’s policy.
 For information on tardies which is connected to attendance, see tardy policy.

 For the safety of students and staff, random drug searches will occur throughout the school year using specially trained drug sniffing dogs.
-These animals will be used to conduct periodic searches of student lockers and vehicle parking areas.
+These animals will be used to conduct periodic searches of student lockers and vehicle parking areas to include student vehicles.

 COMPUTER, NETWORK AND INTERNET USE